Spectral Clustering Example in Python

 n_init=10, n_jobs=None, n_neighbors=10, random_state=None)

 Next, we'll visualize the clustered data in a plot.
-To separate the clusters by a color, we'll extract label data from the fitted model.
+To highlight the clusters by a color, we'll extract label data from the fitted model.

 labels = sc.labels_